Gluten-Free Corn Dogs

 Why You’ll Love this Recipe

-• They’re flavorful.
-A touch of honey and smoked paprika in the batter gives every bite a subtle sweetness and depth you don’t get from store-bought corn dogs.
+• They taste like the real thing.
+The honey and smoked paprika in the batter give them a little sweetness and depth you don’t get from frozen corn dogs.

 Searching for more gluten-free fried recipes? gluten-free cheese curds / gluten-free onion rings / gluten-free mozzarella sticks